FusionbaseHQ/fusionbase-python/README.md

 ## Getting Started

 Got to [examples](https://github.com/FusionbaseHQ/fusionbase-python/tree/main/examples) to deep dive into Fusionbase and see various examples on how to use the package.
+If you want to use all features, you must make sure that pandas and numpy are installed.

 Here are some Examples for a quick start: